Inder616/Ecommerce-sales-analysis/README.md

 ---

 ## 📂 Repository Structure
+ecommerce-sales-analysis/
+│
+├── Ecommerce-sales-analysis/
+│ ├── data/
+│ │ └── superstore.csv
+│ ├── analysis.py
+│ └── dashboard.png
+│
+└── README.md

 ---

+## ▶️ How to Run the Project

+1. Clone the repository
+2. Install required libraries

+pip install pandas matplotlib

+4. Run the analysis script

+---

 ## 💡 Conclusion
-This project highlights how data analysis can uncover **hidden inefficiencies and strategic opportunities**.
+This analysis highlights how data-driven approaches can uncover hidden inefficiencies and growth opportunities.

-By combining **technical analysis with business reasoning**, it demonstrates how data can support **better decision-making in real-world scenarios**.
+The project demonstrates the importance of combining **data analysis, visualization, and business understanding** to support strategic decision-making.

 ---